niplav/site/successionism.md

 Some Thoughts on the Stupid Successionism Debate
 =================================================

-Successionism is a view of AI that claims that *the creation of ASIs is inherently good because they are our deliberately created successors*.
+Successionism[^exo] is a view of AI that claims that *the replacement of humanity by artificial intelligences would be inherently good because those AI would be our deliberately created successors*. <!--TODO: cite some successionists here.
+Sutton, e/acc manifesto, Page, Hanson???
+Others???
+Distinguish soft successionism ("merge") vs. hard successionism?-->

+[^exo]: The term is an [exonym](https://en.wikipedia.org/wiki/Exonym), since people usually described as successionists often present this perspective as the default one.

 The standard retort to successionism is that *even if we try to deliberately create successors, they may not be __good__ or __valuable__